 The following was submitted to the Technical Correspondence column in QST Magazine for October 1993 in response to the HANDI-Finder construction project in a previous QST issue.
 The original HANDI-Finder was created by Bob Leskovec K8DTS.
 It is documented at the HANDI-Finder Web site.
-A kit of parts is sold by the North Olmsted Amateur Radio Depot.
+A kit of parts is sold by North Olmsted Amateur Radio Development.
 "Clones" of the bow-tie bidirectional HANDI-Finder are being or have been offered for sale by some other companies and individuals.
 The KØOV unidirectional pattern modification and antenna improvements described below are applicable to all of these bow-tie sets.

 Hats off to QST for its recent promotion of foxhunting and radio direction finding (RDF) activities.
 Simple RDF gear in the hands of a large number of hams will provide important preparedness for emergency searches and malicious interference location.

 The HANDI-Finder® by K8DTS holds promise for this purpose, but its bidirectional peaks and nulls limit it to short range "sniffing" in situations where time-to-locate is of little concern.
 Its 180-degree ambiguity makes it unsuitable for long-range or high-speed work.

 If you were shopping for a compass to use on a hike, what would you think of one with an indicator that points either north or south, with no way of determining which?
 You probably wouldn't buy it, even if it was priced much lower than other compasses in the store.
 It's the same way with foxhunt equipment.